MichaelCurrin/thebuckfeverground/docs/development.md

 It is used in `_includes/image-resize.html` file.

-Use it like this - including forwardslash at the start.
+Use it like this - including forward slash at the start.

 {% raw %}
 ```liquid